 - Caster Sugar: In the US you’ll want to look for Baker’s Sugar for this recipe.

 - Butter: I use unsalted butter.
-I haven’t tried this with a dairy free version but imagine it would work – you’d need to just ensure you chill it really well before baking.
+I haven’t tried this with a dairy free version but imagine it would work with a vegan margarine or hard, dairy free baking block.

 - Plain Gluten Free Flour: I always use the FREEE Gluten Free Plain Flour as it’s available in most UK supermarkets.
 Any plain gluten free flour blend should work – in the US you’ll want an All Purpose gluten free flour.

-Xanthan Gum: A little goes a long way!
-This helps to replicate the texture of the gluten.
+Xanthan Gum: This helps to replicate the texture of the gluten.
 Omit it if you cannot tolerate it (or if your flour mix already contains it) but you may find the shortbread is a little more crumbly in texture if there is none in your flour mix.

 How to Make Gluten Free Shortbread

 There’s a printable recipe card below with the method.
-But here are some step-by-step photos to show you how easy this gluten free shortbread cookies are to make.
+But here are some step-by-step photos to show you how easy this gluten free biscuits are to make.

 Storing and Freezing Instructions